JohanMidthaug/JohanMidthaug/README.md

 - 👋 Hi, I’m @JohanMidthaug
 - 👀 I’m interested in programming :)
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming in C++
 - 📫 How to reach me: johanmi@stud.ntnu.no

 <!---